okomestudio/resconfig/README.rst

 - Read from environment variables: Configuration can be easily overridden with environment variables.

+- Read from command-line arguments: Configuration can be easily overridden with ``ArgumentParser`` command-line arguments.

 - Dynamically reload configuration at run time: Watch functions can be attached to any keys within the configuration, so that separate resources can be reloaded and managed.